annabellecoles/baby-stringbean/docs/source/bellavista_tutorials/10x_xenium.md

 **transcript_filename**: *string*
 : relative path to a Parquet or CSV file containing transcript spatial locations.
-If None, no transcripts will be prepared
+If None, no transcripts will be processed

 **images**: *string or 1D array of strings*
 : relative path to image file(s).
 Must be an OME-TIFF or TIFF file.
-If None, no images will be displayed
+If None, no images will be processed
+> When visualizing a single image, provide the file path as a string.
+For multiple images, pass them as a list of filenames.
+For example, use "DAPI.tif" for a single image or ["DAPI.tif", "PolyT.tif"] for multiple images

 **z_plane**: *integer, default=0*
-: z-plane of image to be used
+: z-plane of image to be visualize.
+If None, the first z-plane will be used

 **cell_segmentation**: *string*
 : relative path to Parquet or Zarr file containing cell segmentations.
-If None, no cell segmentations will be prepared
+If None, no cell segmentations will be processed

 **nuclear_segmentation**: *string*
 : relative path to Parquet or Zarr file containing nuclear segmentations.
-If None, no nuclear segmentations will be prepared
+If None, no nuclear segmentations will be processed

 ```{eval-rst}
 .. important::